“I can’t leave the room without my 15 month old screaming the house down even if she is in Daddy’s arms,” says Kate, also the mum of a four year old.

 This time round Kate is much more relaxed.
 “I know this is just a stage and it will pass.
 When our son was about two and a half, he switched to Daddy and now they are great mates while I am second best in his eyes.
 That worked pretty well when I needed to focus on a new baby but it is getting a bit tedious now Ivy is a toddler.”

-It’s most common for babies to initially prefer mum – after all, she is usually the one who feeds and nurtures more of the time so is more likely associated with comfort and familiarity.
+It’s most common for babies to initially prefer the birth parent – after all, she is usually the one who feeds and nurtures more of the time so is more likely associated with comfort and familiarity.
 Also, until around two, babies see themselves as an extension of mum, then as they develop more independence and begin to separate emotionally, there is a whole new world of people to explore relationships with.
-And, as Kate discovered, this is when Daddy becomes the hero and it can translate to Daddy preference and Mummy rejection.
+And, as Kate discovered, this is when the other parent becomes the hero and it can translate to Mummy rejection.

 Toddlers can show a preference for either parent.
-For instance, you have been giving and giving all day to your child but as soon as the other parent walks in the door, it’s squeals and laughter and you feel like a rotten old piece of meat.
+For instance, you have been giving and giving all day to your child but as soon as the other parent walks in the door, it’s squeals and laughter and you feel like chopped liver.
 Or, as Dave, father of a three year old discovered, the bond with his partner and daughter meant that he was often excluded.
 One day when he came home and greeted his partner and child, his daughter told him, “go away!
 I’m having a tea party with Mummy.”
 Ouch!

 Often too, a parent preference can be due to routines that we have implemented for convenience, such as who puts the children to bed.
 If your baby has been breastfed to sleep or your toddler is usually in bed before your partner gets home, you can gently help your little one accept changes by including your partner in parts of the bedtime routine or helping with naps during weekends.